 Scandinavian design emerged from the Nordic countries in the 20th century.
 Although it’s a contemporary of modernism, it’s noted for a pared-back aesthetic and Nordic sensibility.

 Can’t picture it?
-The hallmarks of Scandinavian design ease into interiors like a wooden spoon through milk.
+Like transitional style, the hallmarks of Scandinavian design ease into interiors like a wooden spoon through milk.
 Think of an airy, open space with white walls, clean lines, and minimal clutter.
 There are streaks of minimalism here, no doubt.
 But while minimalist interiors border on severe, Scandinavian interiors err on the side of serene — an appreciation for organic materials and natural light brings a human touch.

 Nordic countries spend so much of their time indoors, which means their environments have an overwhelming effect on mood and well-being.
 Those white walls you’ve seen in Scandi-Cool spaces?
 They have a purpose.
 White surfaces amplify light in places where natural light is a limited resource (where winters are long and days are short).
 The overall brightness brings warmth to every corner.
 This translates to airy spaces where function is key and clutter is nowhere to be seen; lighter furnishing and flexible layouts bring a level of ease and comfort that rises to any occasion.